Xangis/VorbitalPlayer/README.md

 you just want the app, an installable version of Vorbital 4.0 for Windows is available in the installer folder.

+#### These libraries were used to build version 4.1 on Windows:

+PortAudio ???
+libogg version 1.3.2
+libvorbis 1.3.5
+libsndfile 1.0.27
+Qt 5.7
+wavpack version 4.80.0
+libmpg123 version 1.14.2 [should be updated to 1.23.4]

 #### These libraries were used to build version 4.0 on Windows:

 OpenAL version 6.14.357.24.